teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-trademark-part-2-registration-guide.md

 <a href="/images/tm-app/1-pick-teas-plus.png"><img class="translucent" src="/images/tm-app/1-pick-teas-plus.png" ></a>

-TEAS is some trademark Office acronym.
+TEAS is some Trademark Office acronym.
 "TEAS Plus" is the version that saves you $50, but limits your options for describing your goods and services.
 Click continue, and prepare yourself for a second page of convoluted warnings and instructions.

 - - -